LeHuman/CS528/notes.md

 - k-Anon, l-Div, t-Closeness

-## Chapt 3.
+## Chapt 3

 **Background knowledge!**
 Anon methods so far do not protect against BG very well

-TDC produce anon datasets, like HW1
+TDC (Trusted Data Curator) produce anon datasets, like HW1

 ### Differential Privacy

 Promise for protection against arbitrary background knowledge

-Protection relies on the fact that it is not certain if a particular user is part of the dataset
+- Protection relies on the fact that it is not certain if a particular user is part of the dataset
+  - Statistical outcome is indistinguishable regardless whether a particular user (record) is included in the data or not.

-Causes a paradox
+- Causes a paradox
-    learn nothing about the individual but learn about the population
+  - learn nothing about the individual but learn about the population

-Statistical outcome should be indistinguishable if a particular user is included or not
+- Statistical outcome should be indistinguishable if a particular user is included or not
-    Where there are spike, correlations
+  - Where there are spike, correlations

 Cannot determine if a user is in a dataset or not -> plausible deniability

 ### Probability Div Priv

-Two *users* that differ in one record / attribute should have a very similar probability in being an output
+- Two *users* that differ in one record / attribute should have a very similar probability in being an output
-    an output being a specific user
+  - An output being a specific user
-    similar *user* entries should not have distinct outputs.
+  - similar *user* entries should not have distinct outputs.

+$\log(\frac{Pr[A(D_1)=O]}{Pr[A(D_2)=O]}) <= \epsilon\ (\epsilon>0)$

 Noise is added to meet criteria? difficult to distinguish

 ### Parameter eps

 control the degree at which two similar entries could be distinguished between eachother

 D_2 neighboor of D_1